If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 These two medications come from different drug classes and are used in different ways.
 The table below sums up the core points, with more detail underneath.

-Their role in treatment is different.
+Their role in treatment is different, and this is the heart of the comparison.
 Escitalopram is a first-line, ongoing, daily treatment for an anxiety disorder.
-Alprazolam has a more limited role, and it is generally used short-term or for specific situations.
+It is the foundation, the medication meant to be taken every day over the long term.
+Alprazolam has a more limited role.
+Because of the dependence risk described below, benzodiazepines are generally used short-term or for specific situations rather than as an everyday, long-term treatment.

 Dependence is the clearest difference.
-Escitalopram is not addictive in the usual sense, though it still needs a gradual taper to stop, planned with a prescriber, to limit discontinuation symptoms.
-Alprazolam carries FDA boxed warnings about abuse, dependence, and withdrawal, and a boxed warning about the danger of combining it with opioids.
+Escitalopram is not addictive in the usual sense, meaning it does not cause cravings or compulsive use.
+The body does adjust to it, so stopping suddenly can cause discontinuation symptoms like dizziness, flu-like feelings, and brief electrical "brain zap" sensations.
+The way around that is a gradual taper planned with a prescriber.
+Alprazolam carries FDA boxed warnings about abuse, dependence, and withdrawal, and a separate boxed warning about the danger of combining it with opioids, which together can cause extreme sedation, slowed breathing, and worse.
 A boxed warning is the FDA's most serious warning.
+Physical dependence on alprazolam can develop even with regular prescribed use, sometimes within a few weeks, and stopping abruptly can cause serious withdrawal that may include seizures.
+That is why it must be tapered slowly under medical supervision.

 It helps to see how these fit together.
 For an ongoing anxiety disorder, an SSRI like escitalopram is the first-line treatment.
 A benzodiazepine like alprazolam has a narrower role, sometimes used briefly, including in the early weeks while an SSRI takes effect.
 They are often not an either-or choice.